chyyran/notes/CSC263 Data Structures and Analysis/2019-01-21-Balanced BST.md

 ## AVL Trees (Adelson-Velski-Landis)

-* is a BST (thus obeys BST property) for every every node is between -1 and 1 (inclusive).
+* is a BST (thus obeys BST property) for every node is between -1 and 1 (inclusive).
 Hence we have BST can be 1, 0, and -1.

 * If the BST of a node is 1 then we have a right-heavy node. -1 is left heavy, 0 is balanced